Chapter 15: Obstacles in the Practice of Yoga

 Secondly, a very subtle social sense of ethics enters the mind: “What will happen to my wife?
 What about my children who are not settled?
 What about the opprobrium that will be cast upon me?
 Am I a selfish person who is seeking individual salvation while the whole world is in agony and sorrow?”

-The third doubt of Arjuna.
-“We will be creating a chaos in the world by entering into this war.
-The consequence of this battle will be a terrible chaos, confusion in the entire human society.
-Also, is it worthwhile to break traditions, uproot temples of sacred worship and defy all the rules and regulations of human society which are held in high sacred esteem—the bonds of affection among people?”
-This is also a doubt of Arjuna.
+The third doubt of Arjuna was: “We will be creating chaos in the world by entering into this war.
+The consequence of this battle will be a terrible chaos and confusion throughout human society.
+Also, is it worthwhile to break traditions, uproot temples of sacred worship and defy all the rules and regulations of human society which are held in high, sacred esteem—the bonds of affection among people?”
 These doubts do not come on the very first day.
 They come after a few months, and they are enough to shake a person from the root.